syh7/DnDwiki/src/main/resources/parsed/darninia/session 24 - puzzled librarians.md

 - Start walking to [Iuna](https://bookstack.hemels.me/books/Darninia/page/iuna)
 - After half an hour, hear 3 cloakers
-- Fredrik is the only one that is scared
+- Frederik is the only one that is scared
 - Faramar tackles him to prevent him from running away
 - Cloakers see them
 - Roll initiative